-If you are waiting with the car while we tune it, be prepared to wait for at least 6 hours, minimum.
-A waiting room with a couch, table and TV is available for your comfort, but the best thing to do is to arrange to drop the car off for the day.
+ALL TUNES ARE "DROP OFF" ONLY.
+If you are staying in the local area while we tune it your car, be prepared to wait for at least 6 hours, minimum.
 We take our time and will give you the best results possible if we are not rushed.
 Typically we spend an hour or more looking over your car and writing a fully customized tune before we even make the first dyno pull.

 Q. How much does it cost to dyno my Mustang?

-A. A basic dyno check with 3 runs and a printout of Horsepower, Torque, Boost (when applicable) and Air/Fuel ratio (tailpipe probe) is $90.
-Air/Fuel readings can be taken from the midpipe for an additional $30 on most vehicles.
+A. A basic dyno check with 3 runs and a printout of Horsepower, Torque, Boost (when applicable) and Air/Fuel ratio (tailpipe probe) is $175 for a 1986 or newer Mustang.
+All other cars or trucks start at $200, or more, depending on the specific vehicle.
+Air/Fuel readings can be taken from the midpipe for an additional $75 on most vehicles.
 (Additional charges apply for recording air/fuel ratio with leaded race fuel.)

-A combined Dyno test, data-logging and consulting session to evaluate the current tune on your vehicle is $140.
+A combined Dyno test, data-logging and consulting session to evaluate the current tune on your Mustang is $250.